datakaveri/iudx-file-server/README.md

    git clone https://github.com/datakaveri/iudx-file-server.git && cd iudx-file-server
    ```
 2. Make a config file based on the template in `example-configs/config-dev.json` for non-clustered vertx and  `example-configs/config-depl.json` for clustered vertx.
-   - Generate a certificate using Lets Encrypt or other methods
+   - Generate a certificate using Lets Encrypt or other methods.
+Ensure that the domain name of the server is in the CN of the certificate to integrate with IUDX auth server.
    - Make a Java Keystore File and mention its path and password in the appropriate sections
    - Modify the database url and associated credentials in the appropriate sections.
 Don't modify the field names`upload_dir` and `temp_dir`, leave it as it is from the example-configs.
    - Populate secrets directory with following structure in the present directory: